 Step 6: Install MySQL / MariaDB Server

-I’ve chosen to use MariaDB right here as a substitute for MySQL.
+I've chosen to use MariaDB right here as a substitute for MySQL.
 MariaDB is an open source relational database administration system (DBMS) that is a well-matched drop-in substitute for the extensively used MySQL database technology.
 MariaDB is used due to the fact it is fast, scalable and robust.
-MariaDB is developed as open source software program and as a relational database, it affords an SQL interface for getting get entry to data.
-Even performance wise MariaDB is better than mysql , click here to know more about MariaDB vs Mysql.
+MariaDB is developed as an open source software program and as a relational database, it affords an SQL interface for getting entry to data.
+Even performance wise MariaDB is better than MySQL, click here to learn more about MariaDB vs Mysql.

 Note : If you prefer to use the MySQL branded database in CentOS/ RHEL 7, issuing the following command.